 Richard Jacobs QC appears regularly as counsel in the English High Court and appellate courts and in international arbitrations conducted in London and abroad, and also sits as arbitrator, in a wide range of commercial disputes.
-He is co-Head of Essex Court Chambers.
+Until recently he was co-Head of Essex Court Chambers.

 In recent years, his court cases have included disputes relating to insurance and reinsurance, the ISDA Master Agreement, offshore oil exploration, arbitration and public international law issues arising from a satellite contract, and major accountant and insurance broker professional negligence actions.
 Between 1995 and 2008, he appeared, in the Commercial Court and the Court of Appeal, in a large number of ‘Lloyd’s litigation’ cases.
 He has appeared at all levels of the English court system.
 He has acted as counsel in disciplinary proceedings in the insurance sector, has sat as a Recorder (part time judge) in criminal cases in the Crown Court for over 10 years, and is a panellist member of the Bar Tribunals and Adjudication Service where he sits as disciplinary tribunal chairman.